 If it is so busy both those sites are full, they also have parking at Bushmills and a railway that runs to the Causeway for 5 pounds.
 This would be a good option if you don't want to drive up or can't find parking.

 Trails To Giant's Causeway

-There are 3 trails that lead down to the Causeway, let me explain the 3.
+3 trails lead down to the Causeway, let me explain the 3.

 The second is the red trail.
 If we had more time, this is the trail we would have done.
 It is a 2-mile hike one way.
 It runs along the upper cliffs and eventually joins in with the blue trail.
 I have heard this one is so good because of the views.

 Third, yellow trail.
-This is a long hike and perfects if you plan on spending the full day hiking and visiting the site.
+This is a long hike and perfect if you plan on spending the full day hiking and visiting the site.
 It runs from Runkerry House to Hamilton's Seat.